amekkawi/jobhub/docs/api-protected/JobWorkerIPCMediator.md

 <a name="JobWorkerIPCMediator+handleStartupConfirmation"></a>

 ### jobWorkerIPCMediator.handleStartupConfirmation()
-Called when the job sends the 'startup' message signalling it has successfully initialized and is ready for the params payload.
+Called when the job sends the 'startup' message signaling it has successfully initialized and is ready for the params payload.

 **Kind**: instance method of <code>[JobWorkerIPCMediator](JobWorkerIPCMediator.md#JobWorkerIPCMediator)</code>